-BNY Mellon is a global investment company dedicated to helping its clients manage and service their financial assets throughout the investment lifecycle.
+BNY Mellon Group (BNY Mellon) is a global investments company dedicated to helping its clients manage and service their financial assets throughout the investment lifecycle.
 Whether providing financial services for institutions, corporations or individual investors, BNY Mellon delivers informed investment management and investment services in 35 countries and more than 100 markets.
-As of 31st of December 2016, BNY Mellon had \$29.9 trillion in assets under custody and/or administration, and \$1.6 trillion in assets under management.
+As of 31 December 2017, BNY Mellon had \$33.3 trillion in assets under custody and/or administration ("AUC/A"), and \$1.9 trillion in assets under management ("AUM").
+In 2017, the Company delivered 18% growth in earnings per share and increased the return on common equity to nearly 11% year-over-year.
 BNY Mellon can act as a single point of contact for clients looking to create, trade, hold, manage, service, distribute or restructure investments.

 BNYM Frankfurt Branch is a legally dependent branch of BNY Mellon.
-At 31st of December 2016 The Bank of New York Mellon Corporation was the sole shareholder of The Bank of New York Mellon, New York.
+At 31 December 2017 The Bank of New York Mellon Corporation was the sole shareholder of The Bank of New York Mellon, New York.

-The corporate structure of BNYM Frankfurt Branch as at 31st of December 2016 is illustrated in Figure 1 below.
+The corporate structure of BNYM Frankfurt Branch as at 31 December 2017 is illustrated in Figure 1 below.